mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 1. Open a browser to https://github.com/ibm-garage-cloud/template-node-typescript
 2. Click the green `Use this template` button
 3. On the following page, select the FastStart git org for the owner and give the repo a name
-4. Click `Create repository from template`
+4. Click `Create repository from template`, select the `faststart-dev-lab` org, and give the repo a unique name.
+5. Once you press `Create` it will fork the repo without the history into the new repo.

 ### Create the ConfigMap and Secret to describe the cluster